 During the pandemic, Angola did not create any temporary regimes to assist companies through this period.
-In fact, employers have been obliged to apply the General Labour Law (Lei Geral do Trabalho or GLL - approved by Law No 7/15, 15 June 2015) to control and cope with this crisis (except for absences due to prophylactic isolation or COVID-19 infection).
-The measures adopted were mainly related to risk groups, workplace safety and improvement of employee's income, among others.
+In fact, employers have been obliged to apply the General Labour Law (Lei Geral do Trabalho, or GLL - approved by Law No 7/15, 15 June 2015) to control and cope with this crisis (except for absences due to prophylactic isolation or COVID-19 infection).

+The measures adopted were mainly related to risk groups, workplace safety and improvement of employees' income.
 For risk groups, it was established that those employees were released from being physically present at their place of work and, when the necessary conditions were met, they had the possibility of working from home (teleworking).
-Another measure was related to employees' income.
-It was decided that social contributions supported by employees should be delivered to them (and not to social security).
-Concerning workplace safety, preventive measures (eg, masks, safe distancing and contingency plans) have been adopted to decrease the risk of contagion and guarantee a safe workplace.
+Since last December, the parties (ie, employers and employees of risk groups) may create, by agreement, regimes that allow their physical presence.
+Other measures related to employees' income were applied for a few months; however, such measures have already ceased.
+Concerning workplace safety, preventative measures (eg, masks, safe distancing and contingency plans) have been adopted to decrease the risk of contagion and guarantee a safe workplace.